skjohansen/skjohansen.github.io/_posts/2024-09-22-zero-bugs-strategy.md

 Remember, in the world of software, slow and steady not only wins the race—it builds a product that stands the test of time.

 ## P.S.
-The Mathematical Proof Behind the Zero Bugs Strategy
+The Mathematical Resonation of a Zero Bugs Strategy

 For those interested in the detailed reasoning that underpins the Zero Bugs Strategy, here's a mathematical explanation demonstrating why fixing bugs immediately is more cost-effective than backlogging them.